strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 ```

 Strimzi provides two options for managing Kafka Connectors - either the Connect REST API or via an Operator.
-We will use the latter so need to add the `strimzi.io/use-connector-resources: "true"` annotation to the `KafkaConnect` CustomResource which enables this mode.
+We will use the latter so need to add the `strimzi.io/use-connector-resources: "true"` annotation to the `KafkaConnect` custom resource which enables this mode.
 The secret will be loaded using Kafka's `config.providers` mechanism so set the `spec.config.config.providers.file.class` to the `FileConfigProvider`.
-Strimzi will take care of loading the secret into the container based on the `externalConfiguration` section of the CustomResource.
+Strimzi will take care of loading the secret into the container based on the `externalConfiguration` section of the custom resource.

 Make sure to replace the `spec.image` with the image you built in the previous step.